enklu/enklu.github.io/docs/API/Elements.md

 }
 ```

-It's slso important that when searching for Vines, ID's are defined in the vine.
+It's also important that when searching for Vines, ID's are defined in the vine.
 ```js
 <?Vine>